qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/snippets.rst

 You can add a custom plugin options tab to :menuselection:`Settings --> Options`.
-This is preferable over adding a specific main menu entry for your plugin's options, as it keeps all of the QGIS application settings and plugin settings in a single place which is easy for user's to discover and navigate.
+This is preferable over adding a specific main menu entry for your plugin's options, as it keeps all of the QGIS application settings and plugin settings in a single place which is easy for users to discover and navigate.

 The following snippet will just add a new blank tab for the plugin's settings, ready for you to populate with all the options and settings specific to your plugin.
 You can split the following classes into different files.
 In this example, we are adding two classes into the main :file:`mainPlugin.py` file.